Doctor of the Church: Before the 16th century

 In the Western church four outstanding "Fathers of the Church" attained this honour in the early Middle Ages: Gregory the Great, Ambrose, Augustine of Hippo, and Jerome.
-The "four Doctors" became a commonplace notion among scholastic theologians, and a decree of Boniface VIII (1298) ordering their feasts to be kept as doubles throughout the Latin Church is contained in his sixth book of Decretals (cap.
+The "four Doctors" became a commonplace notion among scholastic theologians.
+In 1298, pope Boniface VIII decreed that they should be honoured with double feasts throughout the Latin Church, in his sixth book of Decretals (cap.
 "Gloriosus", de relique. et vener. sanctorum, in Sexto, III, 22).

 In the Byzantine Church, three Doctors were pre-eminent: John Chrysostom, Basil the Great, and Gregory of Nazianzus.
 The feasts of these three saints were made obligatory throughout the Eastern Empire by Leo VI the Wise.
 A common feast was later instituted in their honour on 30 January, called "the feast of the three Hierarchs".
 In the Menaea for that day it is related that the three Doctors appeared in a dream to John Mauropous, Bishop of Euchaita, and commanded him to institute a festival in their honour, in order to put a stop to the rivalries of their votaries and panegyrists.

 This was under Alexius Comnenus (1081–1118; see "Acta SS.", 14 June, under St. Basil, c. xxxviii).
 But sermons for the feast are attributed in manuscripts to Cosmas Vestitor, who flourished in the tenth century.
 The three are as common in Eastern art as the four are in Western.
 Durandus (i, 3) remarks that Doctors should be represented with books in their hands.
 In the West analogy led to the veneration of four Eastern Doctors, Athanasius of Alexandria being added to the three hierarchs.